 When London (and Europe) are open for business, pairs that involve the euro (EUR) or British pound (GBP) are more actively traded.
 When New York (U.S. and Canada) are open for business, pairs that involve the US dollar (USD) and Canadian dollar (CAD) are more active.

 If day trading the EUR/USD, the times that are likely to be most active for the pair, on average, will be when London and New York are open.
 Those markets are open between 0800 and 2200 Greenwich Mean Time (GMT).
 To see major market hours in your own timezone, or your broker's (charts) time zone, use the forex market hours tools.

 Acceptable Times to Day Trade EUR/USD

 The hourly volatility chart shows how many pips the EUR/USD moves each hour of the day (times are in GMT).
 There is a significant increase in the amount of movement starting at 0700, which continues through to 2000.
 After this, movement each hour begins to taper off, so there are likely to be fewer big price moves day traders can participate in.

 Day traders should ideally trade between 0700 and 2000 GMT.
 Trading outside of these hours, the pip movement may not be large enough to compensate for the spread or commissions.

 Volatility changes over time.
 For example, daily average volatility at the time of writing is 100 pips per day.
-Daily average movement could increase to 130 pip per day, which means each hour is likely to see slightly higher pip movement.
-Or daily average movement could drop to 75 pips per day.
+The average daily movement could increase to 130 pip per day, which means each hour is likely to see slightly higher pip movement.
+Or average daily movement could drop to 75 pips per day.
 While overall volatility may change, the hours which are most volatile generally do not change too much.
 0700 to 2000 GMT will continue to be the most acceptable time to day trade, regardless of whether daily volatility increases or decreases.
 Note that daylight savings time may affect trading hours in your area.

 Ideal Times to Day Trade EUR/USD